 Shell color is treated as a Secondary Color.

-Tail growth into adult length.
-Feathers also fully grown in, can fan out or fold closed when required.
+Tails grow into an adult length.
+Feathers also fully grow in, can fan out or fold closed when required.

 Quills always have their distinctive ‘webby’ arm/body wings.
 They cannot acquire other arm wings because of this.
 (They can however, acquire fully-grown back wings!)